Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 because we are guaranteed to run into such situations where a single large SELL order (quantity 1000) is potentially matched with multiple small BUY orders (1000 orders with quantity 1) , creating 1000 matches which will run out of gas.
-STP logic is implemented here as well.
+Self Trade Prevention is also checked here before allowing any matches.

 ```solidity:no-line-numbers
 function matchOrder(struct ITradePairs.Order _takerOrder, uint256 _maxNbrOfFills, enum ITradePairs.STP _stp) private returns (struct ITradePairs.Order, bytes32 code)